polyaxon/polyaxon/site/docs/core/python-library/index.md

 ## Exceptions

-Polyaxon raises several exception during the parsing and validation of a Polyaxonfile or configurations, all classes are derived from:
+Polyaxon raises several exceptions during the parsing and validation of a Polyaxonfile or configurations, all classes are derived from:

 ```bash
 from polyaxon.exceptions import PolyaxonException